 Establish a daily routine that supports your child’s learning and keeps them busy, engaged and happy in a constructive manner while at home.

-Bring out the best in your child while ensuring that the learning always continues.
+Bring out the best in your child as they always stay connected with their teachers and friends.

 Our online learning practices are in sync with globally accepted norms.
 Download the guidelines so that together, we can create for your child a wonderful learning experience.

 The program starts on 1st July – the schedule for the day involves introduction and settling in activities for the children.
 For the children who join the program later, we will be providing them with recorded classes to make sure their learning is in sync with the existing students